KULeuvenNeuromechanics/PredSim-workshop-bcn-2024/S4 Modelling neuromusculoskeletal deficits/README.md

 1. Only imposing the number of synergies: The number of synergies per leg are imposed, by constraining all muscle activations to be controlled by a fixed number of synergies.
 This is done by adding a term in the cost function that minimises the difference between muscle activations in the optimisation and muscle actiovations reconstructed from the synergy activations and synergy weights.
 Additionally, this difference is constrained in an inequality constraint.
 2. Imposing the number of synergies and tracking synergy weights : The patient-specific synergy weights (co-activation patterns) obtained from the synergy analysis are tracked fr the eight measured muscles.
 This is done by adding a term in the cost function that minimises the error between the synergy weights in the optimisation and the synergy weights from the synergy analysis.

+## Running PredSim
+Along with adjusting the parameters mentioned above, users will also need to specify the following settings for PredSim:
+1. Initial guess: Initial guess from inverse kinematics of 100% gait cycle can be used.
+The initial guesses are stored in `<path to PredSim-workshop-bcn-2024>\S4 Modelling neuromusculoskeletal deficits\Data\Data_<CP1 OR CP2>\<IK\<CP4_T0_10_IK_adjusted.mot for subject CP1 and CP16_T0_11_IK_adjusted.mot for subject CP2>`.
+2. While using initial guess base on inverse kinematics, it is advisable to adjust pelvis height of the initial guess `S.subject.adapt_IG_pelvis_y = 1;`.
+3. Forward velocity (`S.misc.forward_velocity`): For CP1, the forward velocity is 1.1240 m/s.
+For CP2, the forward velocity is 1.0314 m/s.
+4. Simulate a full gait cycle (`S.misc.gaitmotion_type = 'FullGaitCycle';`) instead of the default half gait cycle since the model is not symmetric.
+5. Specify your casadi path

 ## Results Analyses:
-After generating PredSim simulations, users can use the plotPredSimResults.m file in the Code folder to compare their results to IK results and result of PredSim run without any parameters estimated (linearly scaled parameters).
+After generating PredSim simulations, users can use the plotPredSimResults.m file in the Code folder to compare their results to IK results and result of PredSim run without any parameters estimated (Generic - no personalization).
 Users are allowed to compared multiple PredSim outputs at the same time.
 User can run multiple parameter estimations with varying settings and then the corresponding PredSim.
 This code can then be used to analyze how the predicted kinematics change with the different settings.
 The plotPredSimResults.m has the following required settings;
 1.	subject: Subject name ‘CP1’ or ‘CP2’
 2.	paramEstModelName: Names of the OpenSim models used to run the PredSim of each of the comparison.
 3.	paramEstSuffix: PredSim outputs are followed by v<number> or job<number>.
 Please add this information here for each result
 4.	modelLegend: name that the user want to add to identify each PredSim result
-5. Path of your local directory of `PredSim-workshop-bcn-2024\S4 Modelling neuromusculoskeletal deficits`
+5.	path of your local directory of `PredSim-workshop-bcn-2024\S4 Modelling neuromusculoskeletal deficits`
 6.	predsimResultsPath: path of PredSimResults folder where the PredSim results get stored